9dots/9dots.io-pages/OfflsfX.md

 ### REVIEW:
 _Which HTML tags have you learned about so far?
 What is each one used for?_
-So far, students have learned about the header, image, and paragraph tags.
+Students have learned about the header, image, and paragraph tags.
 The header is for creating titles, the image is for adding pictures, and the paragraph is for adding text.

 _What are the 3 parts to an HTML tag?_
 Each HTML tag is composed of 3 parts: the start tag, content, and the end tag.

-_What does content mean?_
-Content is whatever is between the start tag and end tag and is normally words.

 ### INTRODUCE:
 Today, students will be learn about two new types of tags: **body** and **div**.
 These tags are written the same as the others with a start tag, content, and an end tag.
-However, instead of the content being words, the content of these tags is one or multiple HTML tags.
+However, instead of the content being text, the content of these tags is one or multiple HTML tags.
 ```
 <body>
 	<p> this is a nested paragraph because it is inside the body </p>